NoLongerHumanHQ/AI-Code-Review-Assistant/README.md

 2. Open your web browser and navigate to the URL displayed in the terminal (typically http://localhost:8501)

 3. Configure your settings in the sidebar:
-   - Select API provider (OpenAI or Anthropic)
+   - Select API provider (OpenAI, Anthropic, Ollama, Google Gemini, Groq, Hugging Face, or OpenRouter)
-   - Enter your API key if not already set in .env
+   - Enter your API key if not already set in .env (not required for Ollama)
-   - Select the AI model
+   - Select the AI model from the available options for your chosen provider
+   - View provider status and setup instructions if needed
    - Choose review depth

 4. Input your code: